 While uncommon, BMWF may find it necessary to cancel a project due to low volunteer sign-ups or safety reasons (i.e. wildfires), but will contact volunteers as soon as possible and typically no later than two weeks before the project start date.
 For this reason we strongly recommend volunteers purchase trip insurance when making airline reservations or other travel arrangements.

 REQUIRED Packing list

-- Kitchen kit: spoon/fork, bowl/plate (Tupperware works for meals and as a lunch box), & hot mug
+Kitchen kit: spoon/fork, bowl/plate (Tupperware or reusable bags work for meals and as a lunch box), & hot mug

 Optional items-Keep it light!:

 Leatherman or all-purpose tool (not in carry-on!)

 If you do not have all of the required gear, contact the crew leader or the BMWF office staff.
 Some equipment can be shared with other participants, so if you are coming on your trip with a friend try to combine duplicate items such as toothpaste, bug spray, sunscreen, etc.